Cartwheel Galaxy: Evolution

 HI tail mapping is extremely useful in determining "culprit" galaxies in similar cases where the solution is relatively unclear.
 Hydrogen gas, being the lightest and most abundant gas in galaxies, is easily torn away from parent galaxies through gravitational forces.
 Evidence of this can be seen in the Jellyfish Galaxy and the Comet Galaxy, which are undergoing a type of gravitational effect called ram pressure stripping, and other galaxies with tidal tails and star-forming stellar streams associated with collisions and mergers.
 Ram-pressure stripping almost always causes trailing-dominant tails of HI gas as a galaxy falls into a galaxy cluster, while mergers and collisions like the ones involving in Cartwheel galaxy often create leading-dominant tails as the culprit galaxy's gravity attracts and pulls on the victim galaxy's gas in the direction of the culprit's motion.

 The existing structure of the cartwheel is expected to disintegrate over the next few hundred million years as the remaining gas, dust and stars that have not escaped the galaxy begin to back in towards the center.
-It is likely that the galaxy will regain a spiral shape after the infall process completes and spiral density waves have a chance to reform.
+It is likely that the galaxy will regain a spiral shape after the in fall process completes and spiral density waves have a chance to reform.
 This is only possible if companions G1, G2 and G3 remain distant and do not undergo an additional collision with the cartwheel.